-Each brand we develop for our clients comes with a brand guide: a blueprint that lays out every element of the brand.
-The idea is that a new team member or vendor — someone with little to no knowledge of the brand — can flip through the brand guide and easily understand what it stands for and how best to represent it.
+Each brand we develop for our clients comes with a brand guide: a blueprint that lays out every element.
+The idea is that a new team member or vendor — someone with little to no knowledge of the company — can flip through the brand guide and easily understand what it stands for and how best to represent it.
 (Download Trekk's brand guide and you'll see what I mean.)

 Don’t think that because it’s not customer-facing you can skip this step of the branding process.